mdrafi276/Car-Rental-Reservation-System-Client/README.md

 ##  Project Description

 CarX is a comprehensive car rental reservation system designed to provide a seamless and user-friendly experience for both customers and administrators.
+For administrators, Gearshift offers a powerful dashboard to manage car inventories, handle bookings, and oversee customer accounts.
+The system includes tools for adding, updating, or removing vehicle listings, processing payments, and generating reports on key metrics such as revenue and car usage.
+The platform is built with a focus on security, efficiency, and user experience, ensuring a seamless and professional service for all users.
 This platform allows customers to browse a wide selection of available cars, make reservations, and manage their bookings.
 Administrators have the ability to manage car inventory, oversee bookings, and handle user accounts efficiently.

 ## Features